What happened that day?

 She's breaking her heart for a record run, by the Tokomaru swamp.

 When the WMR Company was taken over by NZR in 1908, No. 10 was renumbered N 454 and later served in Wairarapa and Westland.
-Withdrawn from service in 1928, this historic record breaker was dumped in the Waimakariri River.
-Its twin sister, No. 9 (renumbered N 453), is currently awaiting restoration at Paekākāriki.
+Withdrawn from service in 1928, the historic record-breaker was dumped in the Waimakariri River.
+Its twin sister, No. 9 (renumbered N 453), is being restored at Paekākāriki.

 Community contributions